The Sports Card Seller's Fee Cheat Sheet: eBay, Mercari, and Consignment

 - Mid-range cards ($50-$200): Fees matter but are manageable.
 This is where most profit is made by volume sellers.

 - High-value cards ($500+): Fees are large in absolute terms but the margin often justifies the platform.
 Consider auction houses for truly rare items.
+For cards worth grading, run the numbers through a PSA grading ROI calculator before you factor in these platform fees.

 - Bulk lots: eBay or Facebook groups.
 Consignment rarely makes sense for bulk.